 2018 marks the 30th Consecutive year that my 1st visited St. Nick and my youngest is at 21 consecutive years and counting.
 This year I went along with my sons and had my own little chat with Santa and told him my story.
 I handed him a Thank You card for helping to create magical moments for so many.

 Although unable to join their brothers, my middle 2 went with their wives in their new hometown.

 All of the new pictures have been added to the center of the Wall.

 I can’t wait to see what the future brings.
 At our house it is an honor to be included on our Santa Wall.
 It is my reminder of Santa and his Christmas Magic.

 This story was submitted to Love What Matters by Laura Ivey.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘I got the call at 6 p.m., left my kids with my husband and drove to her house with my socks crammed into my Birkenstocks.’: Mom urges others to ‘just show up’ when friends need you, ‘She didn’t need Pinterest, she needed me’